 What are Non-Performing Assets (NPA)?

-- Money or Assets provided by banks to companies as loan sometimes remain unpaid by borrowers.
+Money or assets provided by banks to companies as loans sometimes remain unpaid by borrowers.
 This late or non-payment of loans is defined as Non-Performing Assets (NPA).
 They are also termed as bad assets.

-- In India, the RBI monitors the entire banking system and as defined by the country’s central bank, if for a period of more than 90 days, the interest or installment amount is overdue then that loan account can be termed as a Non-Performing Asset.
+In India, the RBI monitors the entire banking system and, as defined by the country’s central bank, if for a period of more than 90 days, the interest or installment amount is overdue then that loan account can be termed a Non-Performing Asset.

 The increase in non-performing assets in Indian banks follows the recognition standards being pursued by the banks after the RBI highlighted it in the Asset Quality Review (AQR).
-Another reason is the inadequate progress in the financial health of the companies.
+Of course, the main reason is inadequate progress in the financial health of the companies.

 Reasons for the Rise in NPA levels

-- However, with the financial crisis in 2008-09, corporate profits decreased and the Government banned mining projects.
-The situation became serious with the substantial delay in environmental permits, affecting the infrastructure sector – power, iron and steel – and resulting in the volatility in prices of raw materials and a shortage of supply.
+However, with the financial crisis in 2008-09, corporate profits decreased and the Government banned mining projects.
+The situation became serious with the substantial delay in environmental permits, affecting the infrastructure sector – power, iron, and steel – resulting in volatility in prices of raw materials and a shortage of supply.

-- Another reason is the relaxed lending norms adopted by banks, especially to the big corporate houses, foregoing analysis of their financials and their credit ratings.
+Another reason is the relaxed lending norms adopted by banks, especially to the big corporate houses, foregoing analysis of their financials and credit ratings.

 Recent Developments and Ways to Tackle NPA

-- Credit Risk Management – It would involve credit appraisal and monitoring accountability and credit by performing various analysis on profit and loss accounts.
+Credit Risk Management – This involves credit appraisal and monitoring accountability and credit by performing various analyses on profit and loss accounts.
 While conducting these analyses, banks should also do a sensitivity analysis and should build safeguards against external factors.

-- Amendments to Banking Law to give RBI more power – The present scenario allows RBI just to conduct an inspection of a lender but doesn’t give them the power to set up an oversight committee.
-With the amendment to the law, RBI will be able to monitor large big accounts and create oversight committees.
+Amendments to Banking Law to give RBI more power – The present scenario allows the RBI just to conduct an inspection of a lender but doesn’t give them the power to set up an oversight committee.
+With the amendment to the law, the RBI will be able to monitor large accounts and create oversight committees.

-- More “Hair-cut” for Banks – For quite some time, PSU lenders have started putting aside a large portion of their profits for provisions and losses because of NPA.
+More “Haircuts” for Banks – For quite some time, PSU lenders have started putting aside a large portion of their profits for provisions and losses because of NPA.
 The situation is so serious that the RBI may ask them to create a bigger reserve and thus, report lower profits.

-- Stricter NPA recovery – It is always discussed that the Government needs to amend the laws and give more power to banks to recover NPA rather than play the game of “wait-and-watch.”
+Stricter NPA recovery – It is also discussed that the Government needs to amend the laws and give more power to banks to recover NPA rather than play the game of “wait-and-watch.”

-- Accountability – Lower level executives are often made accountable today; however, major decisions are made by senior level executives.
-Hence, it becomes very important to make senior executives accountable if Indian banks need to tackle the problem of NPAs.
+Accountability – Lower-level executives are often made accountable today; however, major decisions are made by senior-level executives.
+Hence, it becomes very important to make senior executives accountable if Indian banks are to tackle the problem of NPAs.

 The banks should also consider “raising capital” to address the problem of NPA.

-- Make Cash Reserve Ratio (CRR) attractive – At present, the RBI asks Indian banks to maintain a certain limit on CRR on which the RBI doesn’t pay interest and hence, banks lose out a lot on interest earnings.
+Make Cash Reserve Ratio (CRR) attractive – At present, the RBI asks Indian banks to maintain a certain limit on CRR on which the RBI doesn’t pay interest.
+Hence, banks lose out a lot on interest earnings.
 If the CRR is made more financially rewarding for banks, it can reduce capital requirements.

-- Structural change to involve private capital – The compensation structure and accountability of banks create a problem for the market.
+Structural change to involve private capital – The compensation structure and accountability of banks creates a problem for the market.
 Banks should be governed by a board while aiming to reduce the government’s stake and making the financial institutions attractive to private investors.

-With the potential solutions above, the problem of NPAs in Indian banks can be effectively monitored and controlled, thus allowing the banks to achieve a clean balance sheet.
+With the potential solutions above, the problem of NPAs in Indian banks can be effectively monitored and controlled, thus enabling the banks to achieve a clean balance sheet.